hayas1/tfgh/terraform/module/repository/README.md

 ```

 ### Create pull request branch in advance
 Next approach is to create a branch first and then create a pull request.
-The drawback of this method is that the branch will be deleted when the pull request is merged.
-When the branch is deleted, next terraform plan will try to create the branch.
+The drawback of this method is that after the pull request is merged and the branch is deleted, the next terraform plan will try to create the branch.
 ```hcl
 resource "github_branch" "managed" { // here is changed
   repository = github_repository.this.name